Balanjaneyasharma/card-app/README.md

 ```
 ## Start the Development Server

-Run `ng serve -0` for a dev server.
+Run ```ng serve -o ``` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.